codeStG/capstone-2/UPER.md

       for how a new level should be set up by turning it into an abstract class and extending it to each Level# class.
       Next, I identified the fact that each Level# that was created contained a number of rooms, or each Level# HAS A room, per se, so I created a Room interface that would set the basis for how to set up each room that the player could go through in the game.
-Once I completed this,
+Once I completed this, I made an individual class for each Room#, which implements the Room interface, that is available in the Level# for the player to go through.
+After this step , I was confident in my implementation of abstractions in my codebase and moved on to making the adventure game more enjoyable with some additional functionality like the ability to pick up a weapon and use it against a character that once would make you lose the game.
+After adding additional logic and functionality,
 </p>

 <h2>